 Who are the key lawmakers that will lead the legislative session?
 Find your legislators and get to know the leaders of the House and the Senate.

-Read up on the issues that will be part of the most watched bills during the legislative session, including pandemic relief spending and the ballot initiatives.
+Read up on the issues that will be part of the most watched bills during the legislative session, including the hospital crisis and ballot initiative restoration.

 What does the Legislature do?

 The Legislature makes laws and funds state government, subject to approval or veto from the governor.

 Mississippi has a bicameral – House and Senate – Legislature that meets in regular session once a year and can hold special sessions only upon call of the governor.

 The Legislature has 174 elected members – a large body for a state with a population of just under 3 million.
 There are 122 members in the House and 52 in the Senate.
 Each Senate district represents about 55,000 people and each House district about 24,000.